Sound and the Fury

 A Mountain Winter and Time for Romance and Creativity

-My new and controversial novel, NAKED JESUS, is bringing in both positive reviews and several threats from readers who've obviously come to different decisions on the books over-all tone.
+My 2017 and controversial novel, NAKED JESUS, is still creating controversy and bringing in both positive reviews and several threats from readers who've obviously come to different decisions on the books over-all tone.
 The positive reaction is that this is something refreshing and original.
 The negative feedback is from people who've never read it--but have "heard" about it and they are enraged that I would create an image of Jesus Christ as a sexually adventuresome figure.
 They need to read this work for themselves and then decide.
 The Christ-like protagonist, Emmanuel Trident, may or may not be Jesus Christ.
 Readers can decide for themselves.
 He does marry a transsexual woman, they have a miracle birth of twin boys.
 Emmanuel is eventually nailed to a cross by a mob of Ku Klux Klansmen.
 His wife is butchered.
 The boys are saved and most of the book is about their evolution into extraordinary figures.
 Their life's goal is to revist their home in Vesaria and try to discover the truth about their father who may have escaped to a magic cavern within the mountain where legend ha it he is still alive and awaiting another chance of resurrection.
 Do the boys succeed?